One thing everyone seems to agree on is that repeatedly lifting heavy things gets you bigger and stronger.

 The quick, easy and most efficient solution for building and maintaining lean muscle is to supplement with EAA’s directly (not BCAAs).

-Kion Aminos is one of the cleanest, most effective amino acids formulations available, with a whopping 99% utilization rate and the ability to be absorbed and metabolized by the body in just 20 minutes.
+Kion Aminos is one of the cleanest, most effective amino acids formulations available.

 Here’s what you should do in order to protect your strength and muscular gains while training at home: